-Three deaths following epilepsy drug switch
+Three deaths following epilepsy drug brand switch

-Three deaths have been reported to the Centre for Adverse Reactions Monitoring after Pharmac forced patients using the medicine lamotrigine to switch brands.
+Three deaths have been reported to the Centre for Adverse Reactions Monitoring (CARM) after Pharmac forced patients using the medicine lamotrigine to switch brands.

 About 11,000 people - most with epilepsy but some with mental health conditions - are switching to a generic form of the drug, called Logem.